dhis2-metadata/CRVS_VE/docs/vital_events_tracker_design_v1.1.0.md

 The full list of program indicators and indicators is available in the [Vital Events Flat File](VE_FlatFile_en.xslx).
 **Please mind that all the indicators’ calculations use only the notified births/deaths/stillbirths, not the enrolled ones**.
 This choice has been made in order to easily detect discrepancies in the system between enrollments without final notifications and the total number of notified events; and in order to align with the nature of the program itself - notifications.

+> **Note**
+>
-**!** The 2 months threshold present in some of the analytics has been set as a placeholder for the legal period of notification.
+> The 2 months threshold present in some of the analytics has been set as a placeholder for the legal period of notification.
 The time period will have to be adapted locally according to the National Guidelines

 ## Dashboards